BA in French Studies

 - LX courses in general linguistics.

-- Related humanities and social science courses chosen, with advisor’s approval, from areas including comparative literature, history, history of art & architecture, international relations, music, and philosophy (CAS CC 101/102 together count as one course toward this requirement)
+- Related humanities and social science courses chosen from areas including comparative literature, history, history of art & architecture, international relations, music, philosophy, or the Core Curriculum (CAS CC 101/102 together count as one course toward this requirement).

 Study Abroad Opportunities

 Opportunities to take courses abroad taught in French are also available in BU’s program in Geneva, and through exchange programs in Paris in the fields of management and political science.
 Additional information on these programs is available in the Study Abroad and Internship Programs portion of this Bulletin.
 Students should consult with a faculty advisor to determine which Study Abroad courses may fulfill major and minor requirements.

 A placement test is required of all students whose most recent course in French was taken in high school or at a college other than Boston University and who wish to continue their study of this language here.
 Information regarding online placement exams is available in the department or on the departmental website.